Shadows of Murder

 Cheryl and her husband along with their three children have gone camping with my family several times.
 We sat at the campfire together toasting marshmallows and making hotdogs, and Smores over the fire.
 She worked at the same plant alongside my wife.

-Before seeing the photograph in the paper, the story was like other murders.
-It had virtually no effect on me, or my wife.
 Knowing someone that is a victim of a murder, or knowing the murderer makes a huge difference on the effect it will have on you.
 The victims of the murders are no longer just shadows of people that were killed, or shadows of a murderer.
 They all have names and faces now, and the reasons the crimes happened shape the way you think.
 The families left behind to deal with the tragedies bring a new aspect to the stories.
 The effects on everyone that knows the victim and or the murderer are the true shadows of murder.
 Nobody thinks about that when they read the stories in the news paper or hear about them on the radio or television.
 Each of these stories have effected me in some way or another, but one thing for sure, I don't just read the story anymore; now I give thought to how it is effecting family and friends of the victims and the murderers.
 The shadows of murder have faces to someone.